The Best Home Coffee Roasters for the Burgeoning Roastmaster

 I have had mine for two years, and it’s been taking a lot of heat and abuse without any hiccups whatsoever.

 How to find the ideal home coffee roaster

 Roasting in its purest form is all about transferring heat to the green coffee bean.
 Within minutes the green coffee turns from dense and undrinkable into the brown, porous coffee bean that you know.

 However, only looking at coffee roasting this way is too simple: Coffee roasting is a craft, and getting a good result is all about applying just the right amount of heat.
 That is why many home coffee roasters quickly graduate from typical beginner methods such as oven and popcorn roasters to dedicated tools.

+The price level will largely be determined by the type of coffee roaster you go for.
 There are three common types of home coffee bean roasters available:

 - Hot Air: These devices are radically upgraded popcorn machines that roast the beans by applying hot air.
 The hot air is sent out of vents that simultaneously spin the coffee beans around.
 This constant spinning ensures that the coffee beans roast evenly.

 Hot air roasters tend to roast the beans rather quickly which means that a lot of delicate aromas are developed, while body and caramelization tend to be lower than in drum roasters.This kind of home roasting machine typically has a lower capacity than drum roasters.

 - Drum coffee roaster: This kind of coffee roasting machine works by spinning the beans around inside a heated metal drum.
 This is the most popular professional roaster since one can roast large quantities while still getting even and tasty results.For a home coffee roaster who dreams of becoming professional this kind of device is ideal because it prepares you for the real job.
 Home drum roasters come in all sizes, from 200 grams to several kilos.